AokoMercyline/Instagram-App/README.md

 | Homepage loads | Click `settings` icon | beside the profile user can change their password or logout |
 | Homepage loads | User inputs in the search form and presses enter | Searched results show |
 | A list of users displays | Click `follow` button to follow | Reloaded to the homepage

+## KNOWN BUGS
+* Live link doesnt reload already posted images
+* Still working on comment section for the image,user cant cannot on post and like too
+* Follow section is not working
+* The app is still on development process

 ## Setup/Installation requirements
 1.Clone or download and unzip the repository from github,https://github.com/AokoMercyline/Instagram-App